kikwit/kikwit/README.md

 ### HTTPS

-To run the server over HTTPS, you need to set the `https` options in your configuration file.
+To run the server over HTTPS, you need to set the `https` configuration property.
 Internally, the `https` options are passed as first argument to node's `https.createServer(...)` function.
 More details can be found [here][https-package-createServer-url].